 Slindon Allotment Society

 Since 2010, the allotments have been worked and planted, harvested and re-sown.
 Situated in the heart of the village on a piece of land rented from the National Trust, the hard working allotmenteers are maintaining the space and producing plenty of fresh and organic fruit and veg.
 At present all of the allotments are taken, but the Society is always keen to hear from people interested in taking an allotment, and they keep a ‘waiting list’ – which is not TOO long.

 Society secretary is Mary Ayling.
-Tel: 814619
+Tel: 814619.

 Slindon, Eartham and Madehurst Horticultural Society

 PLEASE NOTE – the programme of Society garden visits etc is subject to cancellation in the light of the Coronavirus situation.
 Members will receive updates from Sarah Nichol, Secretary to the Society.